-6.5.2 Collecting the Athletes
+6.4.2 Collecting the Athletes

-The list of named athletes drawn for the random weigh-in will be officially posted on the official notice board placed near the warm up area.
+The list of named athletes drawn for the random weigh-in will be officially posted on the official notice board placed near the warm-up area and online in the IJF notice board Telegram group.

-6.5.3 Weigh-in Procedure
+6.4.3 Random Weigh-in Procedure

-Four volunteers (two men and two women) will operate the weigh-in.
-Two volunteers will identify the athletes and the two others will proceed with the weigh-in in two separate private rooms, one (1) hour before the start of the preliminaries each day.
+Four volunteers (two men and two women) will operate the random weigh-in.
+Two volunteers will identify the athletes and the two others will proceed with the random weigh-in in two separate private rooms.
 Test scales should be available for the duration of the weigh-in so that the athletes can test their weight before they choose to go to the official weigh-in.

-6.5.4 After Weigh-in Procedure
+6.4.4 After Random Weigh-in Procedure